 Ground meat is an incredibly versatile ingredient that’s delicious is a wide variety of dishes.
-What’s your favourite meal?
-Lettuce wraps stuffed with meat, hamburgers, lasagne or sausages?
+What’s your favorite meal?
+Lettuce wraps stuffed with meat, hamburgers, lasagna or sausages?
 Freshly ground meat is your ticket to creating amazing dishes on a budget.

 I’m going to let you in on a little secret.
 The ground meat you buy at the supermarket won’t provide the perfect launch pad for creating your dish.
 Using freshly ground meat could take your dish from a 9 to a perfect 10/10!

 1. The meat tastes better.

 Believe it or not, grinding meat with your own hands tastes better than using a machine.
 Most of us are used to ground meat that is already packaged and readily available in the store.
 Getting your meat this way is a lot easier.
 But once you try making your own ground meat, you’ll see the difference in terms of texture and flavor.
 Hand-chopped meat is more flavorful and has texture.

 2. It’s healthier

 Ground meats sold in the supermarket appeal to the masses.
 What most people don’t know is what goes into that package.
 More importantly, how clean is the kitchen and machinery used in the grinding process.